 Perhaps the most remarkable thing about God is that he’s “mindful of us” — that is, he’s personable.
 While God is the infinite Creator and supreme Ruler of all the worlds and galaxies and solar systems that exist, he’s also your Father.
 He’s intimately aware of both the distant erupting stars and the instant his children are distressed.
-He is, as Steve Brown says, the God of bald heads, dead sparrows, and the eternal verities of the Christian faith.
-(Mt 16:29–31) Indeed, the most amazing thing about God is that while he sustains the whole universe in the palm of his hand, he’s also personally interested in you as well.
+He is, as Steve Brown says, the God of bald heads, dead sparrows, and the eternal verities of the Christian faith (Matt.
+16:29–31).
+Indeed, the most amazing thing about God is that while he sustains the whole universe in the palm of his hand, he’s also personally interested in you as well.
 He’s concerned for you and your troubles and trials.
 All the things that upset us grieve him too.
-All our sufferings are felt by him, by his Son.
-(Heb 4:15) You see, maybe the most incredible miracle of all is that God is “mindful” of us, acquainted with us, purposeful for us.
+All our sufferings are felt by him, by his Son (Heb.
+4:15).
+You see, maybe the most incredible miracle of all is that God is “mindful” of us, acquainted with us, and purposeful for us.
 This thought completely bewildered the psalmist, as he exclaims:

 It seems odd, doesn’t it, that we who are so insignificant in this universe are considered so highly by he who rules the universe.
 What’s in man that allows for so much heavenly notice?
 Why is he the subject of so much divine interest?
 Discovery after discovery in modern astronomy should only serve to conjure thoughts like these.
-What is man that he should’ve attracted the attention and care of the Father?
+What about mankind should attract the attention and care of the Father?
 Our lives are fleeting, like minuscule dots in the order of history, and yet those dots stoke the flames of the Father’s compassion.
-How is that amidst the vast array of stars and planets and galaxies that we could be of such consequence to him?
+How is it that amidst the vast array of stars and planets and galaxies, we could be of such consequence to him?
 David was struck by questions like these with only the knowledge of a promised Deliverer.
 How much more force ought these questions to have on us who know of a presented Savior?
 The psalmist read of what the Messiah would do, we’ve read of what he’s done.
 He read, “He will do it,” we read, “It is finished.”

 Jesus is the expression and embodiment of our Father’s mind.
 Jesus is God thinking, God loving, God working, God redeeming.
 (Winslow, 118)